-For women, there was an indication of major added benefit for the outcome "overall survival".
-The company presented no subgroup analyses for the outcomes in the categories "morbidity" and "health-related quality of life" so that it was unclear for them to what extent the effects in women differed from those in the total population.
+"morbidity" and "health-related quality of life" so that it was unclear for them to what extent the effects in women differed from those in the total population.
 It cannot be assumed, however, that the notably positive effects in the total population turn into negative effects if only the subgroup of women is considered.
 Only subgroup analyses based on the naive proportions for the different overall rates of AEs were available for AEs.
-These can be interpreted in qualitative terms insofar as no greater harm from dabrafenib and trametinib combination therapy in women can be assumed.
+These can be interpreted in qualitative terms insofar as no greater harm from trametinib and dabrafenib combination therapy in women can be assumed.
 On a critical note on the balancing of the added benefit for women, no adequate subgroup results were available for a large proportion of the outcomes.
 However, based on the available data it can also not be assumed that the major survival advantage in women is to be questioned.

-Overall, there is an indication of a major added benefit of dabrafenib and trametinib combination therapy compared with the ACT vemurafenib for women with unresectable or metastatic melanoma with a BRAF V600 mutation.
+Overall, there is an indication of a major added benefit of trametinib and dabrafenib combination therapy compared with the ACT vemurafenib for women with unresectable or metastatic melanoma with a BRAF V600 mutation.